rostikkkkk/pokedex/README.md

    ```

-5. Run the command `vite` on your cmd:
+5. Run the command `npm run dev` on your cmd:

     ```bash
     npm run dev